 Example: An ability reads, "All lands are 1/1 creatures that are still lands."
 The affected lands now have two card types: creature and land.
 If there were any lands that were also artifacts before the ability's effect applied to them, those lands would become "artifact land creatures," not just "creatures," or "land creatures."
-The effect allows them to retain both the card type "artifact" and the card type "land."
+The effect allows them to retain both the artifact and land card types.
 In addition, each land affected by the ability retains any land types and supertypes it had before the ability took effect.

 Example: An ability reads, "All artifacts are 1/1 artifact creatures."
-If a permanent is both an artifact and an enchantment, it will become an "artifact enchantment creature."
+If a permanent is both an artifact and an enchantment, it will become an artifact enchantment creature.